Apple iPad 9 (2021) vs iPad 8 (2020): Which iPad should you buy?

 Just like the iPhone 13, the iPad 9 is an incremental improvement on its predecessor.
 You get more storage, a better front camera, an adaptive screen and a faster processor, but not much else.
 Is that enough?

-In our opinion, yes.
-We haven't reviewed the device yet, but considering it's building on what was already one of the best tablets in its price bracket, and that Apple has actually managed to lower the price a little (in the UK at least), it's shaping up to be another hit for the Cupertino company.
+We haven't reviewed the device yet, but considering it's building on what was already one of the best tablets in its price bracket, and that Apple has actually managed to lower the price a little (in the UK at least), it's could be another hit for the Cupertino company.
+Stay tuned for our full review.

 MORE: